MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-click-between-frames-mod-download-install.md

 If you need help with the first step, [follow this guide to download and install Geode](/posts/geometry-dash-geode-how-to-download-and-install/).

 # How to use the Geometry Dash Click Between Frames mod

+You can change your keybinds in the Geometry Dash options menu by pressing the **Keys** button in the top right corner.
+To enable right click input, use the Click Between Frames mod options menu.

+This mod is recommended to use with a **Physics Bypass** mod enabled and set to any FPS such as 60, 80, 120, 240.